 - Whites or Caucasians: Like Mestizos, they descend from Spanish, French, Germans, Palestinians, Dutch, Syrians, Egyptians, or British.
 A number of them compose the chilean upper class.

 - Amerindians: During the Inca rule, Chile was populated by multiple indigenous people.
-While not a majority, many chileans can be considered full-blooded Native Americans, but only a handful keep practicing their pre-hispanic traditions.
+While not a majority, many chileans can be considered full-blooded Native Americans.
+Only a handful of them keep practicing their pre-hispanic traditions.

 - Afro-descendientes: African slaves brought from West Africa, mainly Angola and the Congo, during the Colonial era.
 Most of their descendants live in the northern part of Chile.
-Since the 2000s, many people from the Caribbean and Africa immigrated to Chile, increasing the numbers of the African population.
+Since the 2000s, a new influx of africans has migrated from the Caribbean and Central Africa.

 - Asians: The first Asians in Chile were defectors from Peru that fought for the Chilean side during the Saltpeter War.
-Since then, many Chinese, Koreans, Indians and Japanese have migrated to the country, but they are only a minority compared to other races.
+Since then, many Chinese, Koreans, Indians and Japanese have made Chile their new home.

 - Polynesians: Most being pascuenses or rapa nui, they come from Easter Island.
 They have a small but well known community living in Mainland Chile.

 Spanish is the de facto language of Chile.
 It's spoken fast, eliminating the s' and d's from words.
 It mixes a lot of Native words and varies between the Upper and Low class, and between the City and Country people.
 Other European languages like English, Portuguese, and French are spoken to some degree by people around the country, with fluency varying from person to person.
-The most spoken native languages are Mapudungun, Quechua and Aymara.
-Unfortunately,only a handful of Chileans speak them, while the rest of Chileans prefer to learn other languages like English, French, etc.
+The most spoken native languages are Mapudungun, Quechua and Aymara, while many other native toungues were lost thanks to cultural assimilation and the extermination of local tribes.

 Notable Chileans are Gabriela Mistral